-When the Executive Director/Superintendent has reasonable cause to believe that a license holder committed an intentional act of abuse or neglect with the result of making a child an abused child or a neglected child under ANCRA, and that act resulted in the license holder's dismissal or resignation from the Cooperative, he or she shall notify the State Superintendent and the Regional Superintendent in writing, providing the III.
+When the Executive Director/Superintendent has reasonable cause to believe that a license holder (1) committed an intentional act of abuse or neglect with the result of making a child an abused child or a neglected child under ANCRA or an act of sexual misconduct under Faith's Law, and (2) that act resulted in the license holder's dismissal or resignation from the Cooperative, the Executive Director/Superintendent shall notify the State Superintendent and the Regional Superintendent in writing, providing the III.
 Educator Identification Number as well as a brief description of the misconduct alleged.
 The Executive Director/Superintendent must make the report within 30 days of the dismissal or resignation and mail a copy of the notification to the license holder.